VOLTTRON/volttron/docs/source/core_services/control/AgentStatus.rst

 -  STATUS is the current condition of the agent.
 If the agent is currently executing, it has "running" and the process id of the agent.
 If the agent is not running, the exit code is shown.
+-  HEALTH indicates the availability of agent functionality.
+An agent will display either "GOOD", "BAD", "STARTING" or "UNKNOWN" given its corresponding capacity to perform its specified functions on the platform (an agent which is working as expected should display "GOOD", and so forth).
+The various agent types will choose to update health differently, and therefore exact display behaviors will vary.

 Agent Health Display
 ====================